aholtsberg/Molysynth/README.md

      That serves as a starting point if you are litterate in Julia and want to analyze WAV data that goes into or comes out of Molysynth.
-Copy the file before using it because you do _not_ want to check in a ton of data, so do _not_ track your own notebook with git as I did.
+Copy the file before using it because you do _not_ want to check in a ton of data, so do _not_ track your own notebook with git.
      If you use Python then maybe
      that notebook can simply be an inspiration or maybe you have your own way of looking at WAV files.